senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **registerConfig**

-    - Registers a configuration defintion with the repository.
+    - Registers a configuration definition with the repository.

 1. **replaceDefaultConfigId**